TicketsBot/docs/src/dashboard/staff-teams.md

 ***

 Create new Staff Teams here by typing in a team name and clicking `Submit`.
-- *A team must always exist before it can be managed.*
+- *A team must exist before it can be managed.*

 ## Manage Teams
 ***